eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

 The bad news for opponents of runaway staking is that long
 $$t\to\infty$$ term, $$\alpha^\star$$ approaches zero, suggesting
 $$s^\star\to1$$ anyway.
-Ethereum would undergo cycles of inflation/deflation or obtain the "L2 future" that is sometimes described where most Ether is staked, with the majority used for settlement of L2 rollups.
+Ethereum would undergo cycles of inflation/deflation or obtain an "L2 future" that is sometimes described where most Ether is staked, with the majority used for settlement of L2 rollups.